redhat-cop/network.base/roles/resource_manager/README.md

 This role provides a single platform-agnostics entry point to manage all the resources supported for a given network OS..

-## Using the platform-agnostic role ansible.network.resource_manager as part of ansible.network collection.
+## Using the platform-agnostic role network.base.resource_manager as part of network.base collection.

 **Capabilities**
 ```